 Here’s what to watch out for:

-- Usually they are untroubled by pests, but if aphids, mites or caterpillars do attack, spray as necessary with eco-oil or eco-neem.
+- Usually they are untroubled by pests, but if aphids, mites or caterpillars do attack, spray as necessary with OCP eco-oil or OCP eco-neem.
+Any scale that appears can be controlled with a horticultural oil.